Underdetermined-elliptic PDE on asymptotically Euclidean manifolds, and generalizations: Introduction

 The proof strategy is thus to first find a formal solution of $P u=f$ near infinity, i.e.\ $u_0$ with an optimal asymptotic expansion so that $f-P u_0$ is Schwartz.
 (See Proposition~\ref{PropAs}.)
 Solving away this Schwartz error then first requires adding to $u_0$ a suitable tensor $u_1$ (with optimal asymptotics) so that $f-P u_0-P u_1$ is orthogonal to the tempered distributional kernel of $P^*$.
 (See Proposition~\ref{PropAsSchw}.)
 Solving away the remaining Schwartz error is effected using the mapping properties of $P$ on Schwartz spaces (Corollary~\ref{CorbSchwartz}) which is obtained as a simple application of a well-known functional analytic result (reproduced in Appendix~\S\ref{SCl}) but which may nonetheless be of independent interest.

 The general setting into which we embed the analysis of geometric operators on asymptotically Euclidean spaces is that of \emph{totally characteristic operators} or \emph{b-differential operators} in the parlance of \cite{MelroseMendozaB,MelroseAPS}.
 These can be regarded as differential operators $P$ on noncompact manifolds $M^\circ$ with a specific structure near infinity: if $M^\circ$ is the interior of a compact manifold $M$ with boundary (the `boundary at infinity'), then the building blocks of b-differential operators are the vector fields on $M$ which are tangent to $\pa M$.
-See~\S\ref{Sb} for details, and \S\ref{SsAG} for the manner in which geometric operators on an asymptotically Euclidean manifold fit into this setting upon compactifying the manifold radially at infinity.
+See~\S\ref{Sb} for details.
 In the analysis of elliptic b-differential operators $P$, the \emph{boundary spectrum} $\Specb(P)\subset\C\times\N_0$ plays a key role in determining the asymptotic behavior of solutions.
-By contrast, in the underdetermined elliptic case, we need to introduce the finer \emph{surjective boundary spectrum} $\surjSpecb(P)$ for this purpose (which is typically much smaller than the boundary spectrum of $P P^*$ or of weighted versions thereof); this captures the allowed asymptotics of elements of the (approximate) nullspace of $P^*$.
-The proofs of our main results require substantial revisions of various arguments especially from \cite[\S6]{MelroseAPS} so as to handle the asymmetry between $P$ and $P^*$ in underdetermined elliptic settings.
+By contrast, in the underdetermined-elliptic case, we need to introduce the finer \emph{surjective boundary spectrum} $\surjSpecb(P)$ for this purpose (which is typically much smaller than the boundary spectrum of $P P^*$ or of weighted versions thereof); this captures the allowed asymptotics of elements of the (approximate) nullspace of $P^*$.
+The proofs of our main results require substantial revisions of various arguments especially from \cite[\S6]{MelroseAPS} so as to handle the asymmetry between $P$ and $P^*$ in underdetermined-elliptic settings.

+Theorem~\ref{ThmI} is an instance of this general b-perspective in the following way.
+The relevant manifold with boundary is the \emph{radial compactification} of $\R^n$, defined as